The Bankrate promise

-Some issuers allow you to redeem your points with online retailers, like Amazon.
+- Online retailers.
+Some issuers allow you to redeem your points directly with online retailers, like Amazon.
+This is different from shopping portals because you generally redeem at checkout with the merchant, rather than through an issuer’s shopping portal.
 While this seems like a convenient way to use your rewards, it may not be the most lucrative, as issuer restrictions can come into play.

+- Charitable donations.
 Select issuers will allow you to donate your points to a charity or a nonprofit organization.
-You can check if your issuer provides this option by logging onto the redemption portal of the website.
+You can check if your issuer provides this option by logging on to the redemption portal of the website.

 How much are credit card points worth?

-Credit card points have different values depending on the issuer’s points system and the way you redeem them.
+Credit card points have different values depending on the issuer’s points system and how you redeem them.
 One point is often equivalent to one penny, though credit card issuers may adjust that value at any time.